informational alert

 The 2040 Portland Freight Plan (2040Freight) will guide PBOT’s work to build and support a safe, equitable, efficient, and sustainable urban freight system.

-This guide will help you understand how to apply for a liquor license with the City of Portland.
+How to apply for a liquor license with the City of Portland.

 PBOT's Portland Public Street Plazas are community-oriented public spaces where business and the neighborhood come together.
 Rather than just a place to pass through, these sections of city streets become vibrant community hubs where all are welcome.